Jamaal Franklin

-Jamaal Eric Franklin (born July 21, 1991) is an American professional basketball player who last played for the Converge FiberXers of the Philippine Basketball Association (PBA).
-He was selected with the 41st overall pick in the 2013 NBA draft by the Memphis Grizzlies.
-He played college basketball for San Diego State, where he was the Mountain West Conference Player of the Year as well as an All-American in his junior season.
+Jamaal Eric Franklin (born July 21, 1991) is an American professional basketball player for the Guangzhou Loong Lions of the Chinese Basketball Association (CBA).
+Franklin played college basketball for San Diego State, where he was the Mountain West Conference Player of the Year as well as an All-American in his junior season.
+He was selected with the 41st overall pick in the 2013 NBA draft by the Memphis Grizzlies and spent two seasons in the National Basketball Association (NBA) with the Grizzlies and Denver Nuggets.
+Franklin played eight seasons in the Chinese Basketball Association from 2014 to 2022.
+He has also played in the NBA Development League, Puerto Rico and the Philippines.

+Early life

+Franklin was raised by his mother, Felicia Price.
+He and Price moved from Los Angeles to the rural town of Phelan, California, when he was aged eight.

 High school career

-Franklin played four years at Serrano High School in Phelan, California, then played a prep season at Westwind Prep in Phoenix, Arizona.
+Franklin played four years at Serrano High School in Phelan then played a prep season at Westwind Prep in Phoenix, Arizona.
 As a senior at Serrano, he led the state of California in scoring at 31.7 points per game and was a two-time All-California Interscholastic Federation selection.
 In his season at Westwind, he averaged 18.5 points and 6.3 rebounds per game.
 Franklin was rated as the 24th-best shooting guard in the class of 2009 coming out of Serrano High School and had an ESPN.com grade of 90.
 Out of high school, Franklin was offered to play basketball at Long Beach State University and San Diego State University.

 Franklin played three different sports at Serrano High School: basketball, football (wide receiver and free safety), and track and field, where he was a state high jumper.